 Welcome to Deskbound Traveller — where you don’t need to book a holiday to get carried away.

 On this site I won’t be helping you to pick a good-value insurance policy or find a cheap flight.
 Nor will I be recommending hotels, restaurants and tourist attractions.
-(If you’re looking for advice of that kind, let me suggest you start with telegraph.co.uk/travel, where I used to be an editor and to which I contribute regularly.)
+(If you’re looking for advice of that kind, let me suggest you start with telegraph.co.uk/travel, where I used to be an editor and to which I still contribute occasionally.)
 My purpose here is to direct you to the best narrative travel writing on the web.

-Big changes have been taking place in the media’s coverage of travel over the past five years or so; bigger than any I have seen in the 20 years I have been working as a travel writer and editor.
+Big changes have been taking place in the media’s coverage of travel over the past five years or so; bigger than any I have seen in the 20-plus years I have been working as a travel writer and editor.
 There’s a greater emphasis on the advisory and the practical, on “news you can use”.
 The travel pages of newspapers (or media organisations) are more useful now than they have ever been.
 But there’s a drawback: the app is in danger of killing off the armchair read.

 Hence the need for Deskbound Traveller, which is determinedly impractical.
 As an editor, I demanded that writers find hooks and pegs to hang their pieces on.
 Here, I take a more liberal line; a line that admits the timeless as well as the topical.
 Deskbound Traveller is a celebration of the kind of travel writing that conveys a strong sense of place or opens up a culture; the kind that’s worth reading for itself.